-Typically, organizations with an on-premises footprint rely on imaging methods to provision devices, and they often use System Center Configuration Manager (SCCM) or group policy (GP) to manage them.
+Typically, organizations with an on-premises footprint rely on imaging methods to provision devices, and they often use Configuration Manager or group policy (GP) to manage them.

 If your environment has an on-premises AD footprint and you also want benefit from the capabilities provided by Azure Active Directory, you can implement hybrid Azure AD joined devices.
 These devices, are devices that are joined to your on-premises Active Directory and registered with your Azure Active Directory.